-Wires come in all colors, and they are coded according to a variety of standards.
-Having a color deficiency is more common than you may think, but it means you may need to look into another profession if you have trouble differentiating between wire colors.
+Wires are colored based on their type, size, function, and a variety of other standards.
+Being color blind is more common than you may think, but it means you may need to look into another profession if you have trouble differentiating between wire colors.

-Some people simply do not work well with their hands, and electricians need more than just adequate control.
+Some people have issues with hand dexterity, and electricians need very steady hands.
 Assembly and disassembly of different mechanisms should come naturally to you.
-You will be installing, replacing, and repairing on a consistent basis.
+You will be installing, replacing, and repairing all types of electrical components on a consistent basis.

 A Mind of Steel

 You might be working up high in dangerous conditions, or positioned in cramped spaces for a long period of time.
 There may be an unexpected storm that rolls in right when you've dismantled your wiring and equipment and were getting ready to rebuild.
-More often than not, being an electrician will involve changing and difficult circumstances.
-Electricians need to work well under pressure at all times.
+More often than not, being an electrician will involve being adaptable in difficult circumstances.
+Electricians also need to work well under pressure when the situation calls for it.

 You'll be asked to base your work off of blueprints.
 A lot of practice goes into interpreting blueprints, and you will be required to understand your diagrams thoroughly.
 Leaving an error unchecked may result in a lengthy and expensive repair after a significant amount of time has passed.
 Strong blueprint reading skills can not only lessen the need for repairs, but can enhance your reputation as well.

 You not only need to think on your feet, but also identify solutions as quickly as possible.
 If you're a good problem solver, your reputation will likely reflect it.
 Being able to work your way through difficulties, specifically without guidance, will speak volumes about your expertise throughout your career.

 You'll need social skills in both commercial and residential work, but especially if you become a residential electrician.
 Homeowners are generally much more concerned about what you're doing and how you're doing it than commercial landlords are.
 You must be able to address questions and conversations with homeowners and business personnel alike.